 In addition to providing public relations services for theatrical productions, Boneau/Bryan-Brown has provided strategic consulting for film events, dance, and the music industry.
 Boneau/Bryan-Brown also lends its extensive experience to media training for corporations and the arts.

-Pulitzer Prize winners include: Angels in America, Doubt, Proof, Rabbit Hole, Top Dog/Underdog, Wit, and Ruined.
+Pulitzer Prize winners include: Angels in America, Between Riverside and Crazy, Cost of Living, Disgraced, Doubt, Proof, Rabbit Hole, Top Dog/Underdog, Ruined, Sweat, and Wit.

-Institutions BONEAU/BRYAN-BROWN represents include: Arena Stage, Atlantic Theater Company, Broadway Across America, Broadway Cares/Equity Fights AIDS, Dodger Theatricals, Guthrie Theater, Manhattan Theatre Club, National Theatre Live, NYU Skirball Center for the Performing Arts, Royal Shakespeare Company, and Signature Theatre Company.
+Institutions BONEAU/BRYAN-BROWN represents include: Atlantic Theater Company, Broadway Across America, Broadway Cares/Equity Fights AIDS, Dodger Theatricals, Manhattan Theatre Club, National Theatre Live, Royal Shakespeare Company, and Signature Theatre Company.

 For 16 years Boneau/Bryan-Brown served as Walt Disney Theatrical Productions’ publicist and public relations strategist launching Disney on Broadway.